Zach McKinstry Player Props: Tigers vs. Guardians

 Zach McKinstry At The Plate

-- McKinstry has gotten a hit in five of 10 games this year, but he has zero multi-hit games.
+- McKinstry has a hit in five of 10 games played this season (50.0%), but zero multi-hit games.

-- McKinstry has picked up an RBI twice this season, but just one in each of those games.
+- McKinstry has picked up an RBI twice this year, but just one in each of those games.

-- He has scored a run in four of 10 games so far this season.
+- He has scored in four games this year (40.0%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.